kjahan/distributed_crawler/README.md

 To run the code you need to setup RabbitMQ and also install pika, requests and BeautifulSoup Python libraries.

-Create a virtual environment for your crawling project:
+## Create a virtual environment for your crawling project:

 conda create -n crawler python=3.7.2 anaconda

-# Activate this environment, use
+## Activate this environment, use

 conda activate crawler

-# Install required packages:
+## Install all required packages:

 pip install requests